sepidehkhakzad/ComsolProjects/Capacitance Measurement/readme.md

 The resulting design is implemented in Altium Designer, and the C code for reading voltage on ADC and displaying height on an LCD is provided.

-Implementation - C Code: (The rest is provided in the repo)
+Implementation - C Code: (The rest is as main.cpp)

-'''c
+'''
   #include <avr/io.h>
   #include <util/delay.h>
   #include "lcd.h"